tc39/notes/es7/2015-11/nov-17.md

 DE: what does it break

-BE: we don’t know
+BE: we don't know

 WH: the future is bigger then the past, lets not sacrifice the future for the now.

 WH: The scary part is that under this proposal the resolution of an identifier in the outer scope will change depending on whether the code is strict or not.
 The same code will work in both strict and non-strict mode but do completely different things.
-That’s terrifying because it’s easy to unintentionally move a function into strict mode or, conversely, get the use strict declaration wrong and not have it be strict even though you intended it to be.
+That's terrifying because it's easy to unintentionally move a function into strict mode or, conversely, get the use strict declaration wrong and not have it be strict even though you intended it to be.

 WH: this is a foot canon, not a foot gun.

 AK: todays practical semantics are undefined, do to current state of implementations

-KS: can you get more data, what is the “true’ impact
+KS: can you get more data, what is the "true' impact

 YK: FF can do implement it, inbox needs to fix